A visit to the Panopticon

 Breaking and entering

-To climb the guard tower we had to do some breaking and entering.
+To get inside and climb the guard tower we had to do some breaking and entering.
 We forced a lock on a blockhouse door outside one of the rotundas, then descended a steep flight of steps to the subterranean passageway that led beneath the building.
 The passage was pitch dark and flooded to waist-level with cold, oily water.
 Inside, headroom was limited; baulks of timber floated in the water.
 After wading thirty meters or so through the dark, we found that the tunnel gave on to a steep, narrow spiral staircase, the width of a single person.
 There was still no glimmer in the darkness.
 Then, twenty or thirty turns later, at the top of the staircase, a hinged trapdoor opened to the light.

-Emerging, we found ourselves looking out on to the huge open space of the inside of the rotunda from its centre.
-The cramped, circular guard post at the top of the tower had been situated, by design, at the exact mid-point—vertically and horizontally—of the great space of the building.
+Emerging, we found ourselves looking out on to the huge open space of the inside of the rotunda from its exact centre.
+The cramped, circular guard post at the top of the tower had been situated, by design, at the mid-point—vertically and horizontally—of the great space of the building.
 From here, through long viewing slits, one could gaze unseen, as the guards must have done, day after day, across at the cell-lined walls a hundred feet away, and down towards the exercise yard fifty or sixty feet below.
 Beyond each cell, through barred windows, there were views of other windows and other cells—three identical rotundas lying forty or fifty unbridgeable meters away.
 And, after that, the sea.

 Standing at the top of the slender tower, we were transformed from unauthorised intruders to Benthamite—or Foucauldian—observers, supervisors of a total institution, all-seeing yet unseen.
 From this vantage point each cell and each prisoner would have been visible to a single guard, as Bentham had specified.